-Together with lyricist Stephen Watson, Jamie Hitel has completed two musicals – The Blame Game, and A Stranger Love.
+Together with lyricist Stephen Watson, Jamie Hitel has completed two musicals – That Pig, Morin!, and A Stranger Love.
 Work on a third is in progress, set in Budapest, about the Hungarian Uprising of 1956.

 Nineteenth-century France: small-town draper Morin, returning from business in Paris, is accused of advances towards a young woman on a train.
 His home town’s most eminent man (and most eligible bachelor), Labarbe, is persuaded to intercede on his behalf, and soon meets Morin’s alleged victim, the delectable Henriette…